How to register a new child in Croatia: Guide for 2023

 The deadline for giving a name to the child is 30 days after the birth.
 Parents can choose any name they like, as long as the choice of words embodies a name.

 The surname of the child depends on the surname of the parents.
 When there is a case of different surnames, the parents can choose one surname or both surnames to be given to the child.

-If there is only one parent present at the Registrar Office, there must be written and signed consent provided by the other parent giving permission to name the child.
+If a child has both parents, both of them must agree on the child’s name.
+If there is only one parent present at the Registrar’s office, there must be written and signed consent provided by the other parent giving permission to name the child.

-When going to the Registrar, you will need to bring:
+When going to the Registrar’s office, you will need to bring:

 - Personal IDs from both parents

-- Request for issuing documents from the Registrar Office (available at the Registrar)
+- Request for issuing documents from the Registrar’s office (available at the Registrar’s office)

 During your visit to the Registrar’s office, the following procedures will occur:

-- Your child will be entered into Registry of Births
+- Your child will be entered into the Registry of Births

 - Application for issuance of child’s OIB